 Make Ahead Breakfast

 If you don’t have time to whip this up on Christmas morning, no one will blame you!
 You don’t even have to bake it that morning.
 It is just as delicious the next day.
 So make it the day ahead and simply reheat individual pieces in the microwave when you’re ready to eat.
 Or just eat it cold.
 It’s great both ways, though I prefer it warm.

 And it doubles as a dessert too, so when you’re back from your long day of visiting family and the kids are finally tuckered out and in bed, go grab yourself a piece out of the fridge, warm up for a few seconds, pour yourself a cup of hot tea or hot chocolate and savor the memories of the day.

 Did you notice the beautiful white baking dish I made this in?
 That’s thanks to all of you!
 My Chai Spiced Pumpkin Layer Cake won Readers Choice in the Simply Organic and Go Dairy Free Bake Off.
 My prize was a gift card for Revol and I chose this lovely rectangular baker.
 This was the first dish I baked in it and I love it so much.
 I love that it has easy to grab handles and it washes clean so easily.
 I also got a Dutch Oven because they were on sale when I ordered.
 Score!
 So, thanks again to everyone who voted!

 Vegan Cinnamon Coffee Cake

 I hope you love this Cinnamon Coffee Cake as much as we do.
-If you try it, please come back and leave me a comment below with your feedback.
+If you try it, please come back and leave me a comment below with your feedback and star rating.
 You can also find me on social media.
 Be sure to tag @veggie_inspired and #veggieinspired so I’m sure to see it.
 Enjoy!

 - 2 cups spelt or all-purpose flour